 Alliance Calls for Urgent Healthcare Reform as Belfast Emergency Department Waiting Times Surge

-Alliance Party health spokesperson Danny Donnelly MLA has called for urgent healthcare reform in Northern Ireland following a surge in Emergency Department waiting times, warning that the current situation is placing patients at risk and putting unsustainable pressure on frontline staff.
+Alliance Party health spokesperson Danny Donnelly MLA has called for urgent healthcare reform in Northern Ireland following a surge in Emergency Department waiting times across Belfast's hospitals, warning that patients are at risk and frontline staff are under unsustainable pressure.
+The call comes as the latest data confirms that Northern Ireland's health service continues to record some of the worst emergency waiting times in the United Kingdom.

 Background

-Northern Ireland's health service has been under sustained pressure for several years, with Emergency Department waiting times consistently among the worst in the United Kingdom.
-The Health and Social Care system in Northern Ireland, which operates separately from NHS England, has faced chronic underfunding, workforce shortages, and a growing backlog of elective procedures that was significantly worsened by the Covid-19 pandemic.
+Northern Ireland's Health and Social Care system has been under sustained pressure for several years, with Emergency Department waiting times consistently among the worst in the United Kingdom.
+Operating separately from NHS England, the Northern Ireland health service faces a distinct set of challenges: chronic underfunding relative to need, severe workforce shortages exacerbated by difficulties in recruiting and retaining clinical staff, and a growing backlog of elective procedures that was significantly worsened by the Covid-19 pandemic and has never fully recovered.

 Key Developments

 Alliance Health spokesperson Danny Donnelly MLA issued an urgent call for healthcare reform on 24 April 2026, following the latest data showing a significant surge in Emergency Department waiting times across Belfast's hospitals.
-Donnelly warned that the situation was becoming critical and called on the Stormont Executive to prioritise health service reform as a matter of urgency.
+Donnelly warned that the situation was becoming critical and called on the Stormont Executive to prioritise health service reform as a matter of urgency, arguing that incremental measures were no longer sufficient and that a fundamental restructuring of how health and social care is delivered in Northern Ireland was required.

 Why It Matters